What Is Peri-Implantitis And How Serious Is It?

 Can Any Periodontist Treat Peri-Implantitis?

-Our team of Periodontist specialists treats many patients suffering from this condition.
-Unfortunately, many of our patients were treated by less skilled Periodontists or at “affordable” treatment centers.
-Correction of dental implants with issues should be performed by a dentist who routinely performs this procedure.
+Our team of periodontist specialists treats many patients suffering from this condition.
+Unfortunately, many of our patients were treated by less skilled periodontists or at “affordable” treatment centers.
+Dental implant correction should be done by a periodontist who routinely performs this procedure.

-Occasionally we will find a loose abutment screw that may not have been appropriately placed, or broken.
+Occasionally, we find a loose abutment screw not appropriately placed, or broken.
 Patients with a heavy bite can cause this to happen.
 Heavy biters need to have their crowns appropriately designed by an experienced professional from the beginning to protect the implants.
 How the crown is made is extremely important to the longevity of the dental implant in the bone.
 Patients often view this step as minor, but it is significant.
 Some low-budget implants have poorly designed screws or have micro motion when you chew.

 Call Today To Schedule A Consultation

-The difference between experienced specialists and an average Periodontist cannot be understated.
-We encourage you to come in and visit with our friendly staff and see for yourself what a difference that can make.
+The difference between experienced specialists and an average periodontist cannot be understated.
+We encourage you to come in and visit with our friendly team and see for yourself what a difference that can make.
 Our focus is on you and making sure you have the best possible treatment available in the greater Boston area.
 Your long-term well-being is our success.
 Schedule an appointment today.

 Procedure Doctors